Tim Maypray: Professional

 Maypray made his professional debut with the Montreal Alouettes of the Canadian Football League (CFL) during the 2010 season.
 During his first game, Maypray returned a missed field goal by Luca Congi of the Saskatchewan Roughriders 125 yards for a touchdown, setting a team record.
 During the Alouettes next meeting against the Roughriders, Maypray returned another missed field goal 118 yards for a touchdown.
 After his second missed field goal return for a touchdown, Maypray was named the CFL's Special Teams Player of the Week.

-Off Season
+Offseason

 During the off season of the CFL, Maypray worked at his old high school, Randolph-Macon Academy.

 Personal life

 While at VMI, Maypray also played on the basketball team.
 He majored in psychology.

 Maypray died on January 15, 2019.